magento-hackathon/MageTrashApp/README.md

     js/mynamespace/
     skin/frontend/base/default/images/mynapespace

-If you have modman, you can copy the modman file into the `etc` and rename it to `uninstall.xml` folder.
+If you have modman, you can copy the modman file into the `etc` folder of your module (app/code/.../Mynamespace/Mymodule/etc/) and rename it to `uninstall.txt` file.
 In this case, the second part of each line will be taken to uninstall your module.
 For example:

     src/app/code/community/Namespace/Mymodule 	app/code/community/Namespace/Mymodule